Fiddleheads are a relatively recent discovery for me. About six years back, we were living north of Toronto, in Bolton, Ontario.

-- In a smaller bowl, whisk together yogurt, water, and lemon juice.
-Pour over flour mixture and use hands or a wooden spoon to form dough into a ball.
-Wrap in plastic and store in freezer for 20 minutes.
+In a smaller bowl, whisk together the yogurt, water and lemon juice.
+Pour this over the flour mixture and use your hands or a wooden spoon to form the dough into a ball.
+Flatten slightly and wrap in plastic wrap.
+Place in the freezer for 20 minutes.

-- To prepare filling, whisk together olive oil and garlic clove in a small bowl.
+Whisk together the olive and garlic cloves in a small bowl.

-- In a separate bowl, combine the three cheeses and add olive oil mixture.
+In a separate bowl, combine the three cheeses and then add the olive oil mixture.
 Stir in the thyme and hot pepper flakes.
-Refrigerate until ready for use.
+Refrigerate till ready to use.

-- Whisk together egg yolk and 1 tsp water.
-Brush over the crust, and sprinkle the edges with finishing salt like Maldon or fleur de sel.
+Whisk together the egg and 1 tsp water.
+Brush this over the crust.
+Sprinkle the edges with the finishing salt.

-- Bake for 30 minutes or until cheese is puffed and crust is golden brown.
+Bake for 30 minutes or until the cheese is puffed and crust is golden brown.

 Using the parchment paper to transfer, move the galette after 5 minutes to a cutting board.
 Let the baked galette rest on a cutting board for another 10 minutes before cutting into it.
 The cheeses need to set.